shoui520/shoui520.github.io/docs/vn-setup.md

 <h2> Acquiring visual novels </h2>

-Check out the [Resources](/resources/#the-following-may-be-nsfw) page to find where to get Visual novels.

-Visual novels are distributed commonly in disc image files.
-Usually in .ISO and sometimes .MDF/.MDS files, or, these files but contained in a .rar/.zip/.7z file.
+Visual novels are sold either on optical disc or as digital download.
+You can buy visual novels on DLsite, DMM or even Steam in some cases.
+Please note that you need a DVD compatible optical drive if you buy your visual novels on optical disc.
+If your computer does not have a DVD drive, you will need an another computer that has one to create a rip of the DVD disc to a disc image file or use an external USB DVD drive.
+Alternatively, you may not buy the VNs, and download them using the links found in [Resources](/resources).
+Please note that **this is piracy** and if you enjoy the VN, consider supporting the creators and buy it.

+On mobile however, VNs will be distributed as digital download through its respective app store.

 !!! question "Glossary: disc image file"
 	A disc image file does not refer to a picture of a disc, rather it is a file (usually `.iso`) that contains an exact copy of what was on a disc.
-Remember: Japanese visual novels are sold on optical discs, and then people make an exact copy of what was on the disc onto an `.iso` or `.mdf/.mds` file.
+You can use tools such as WinCDEmu or Alcohol 120% to make an exact copy of what was on the disc onto an `.iso` or `.mdf/.mds` file.

 Once you have acquired a visual novel, please select your platform below.